 Graduates with a master’s degree in industrial organizational psychology from Florida Tech frequently pursue careers in business and consulting, while others enter research and academic organizations.
 Some of the many employers of Florida Tech alumni include:

 The program also offers a concentration in international I/O psychology that prepares students to work and do research in the complex arena of multinational organizations.
-Florida Tech offers both master’s and doctoral degrees in I/O psychology as well as a concentration in international I/O, focusing on cross-cultural theory, research design, international business and cultural competencies.
+Florida Tech offers both master’s and doctoral degrees in I/O psychology as well as a concentration in international I/O, focusing on cross-cultural theory, research design, international business, and cultural competencies.

 While working towards a master’s degree in I/O psychology, students develop their expertise through class discussions of case studies, as well as consulting projects with local businesses.
-The Institute for Cross Cultural Management and The Center for Organizational Effectiveness provide students in the industrial organizational psychology master’s program with valuable real-world resources and the opportunity to expand their knowledge with hands-on activities.
-This could include development of training materials, research, and other solutions corporations can use to create more effective organizations and better management of employees.
+The Institute for Cross Cultural Management and the Center for Organizational Effectiveness provide students in the industrial organizational psychology master’s program with valuable real-world resources and the opportunity to expand their knowledge with hands-on activities.
+This could include development of training materials, research, and other solutions that corporations can use to create more effective organizations and better management of employees.
 (Read more about these programs below.)

 Florida Tech’s foundation as a research university results in complex and well-rounded industrial organizational psychology programs that students can customize to their particular area of interest.
 The collaborative mindset among the faculty and peers allows students to work together in a challenging environment to delve deeply into their area of specialization.

 As businesses expand across both international and cultural borders, employees must learn to interact with consumers from around the world.
-Cultural miscommunication can lead to negative events in the workplace, so to prevent this kind of miscommunication The Institute for Cross Cultural Management provides training and resources to international businesses.
-To assist their efforts, students in the industrial organizational psychology programs at Florida Tech research cultures from around the globe, creating informational content for clients from all industries.
+Cultural miscommunication can lead to negative events in the workplace, so to prevent this kind of miscommunication, the Institute for Cross-Cultural Management provides training and resources to international businesses.
+To assist their efforts, students in the industrial/organizational psychology programs at Florida Tech research cultures from around the globe, creating informational content for clients from all industries.

 The Occupational Outlook Handbook, published by the United States Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, entry-level education, overall working environment, and employment prospects.
 According to the bureau, industrial/organizational psychologists are the fastest growing occupation (2012–2022) with a growth rate of 53%!
-Overall employment of psychologists projected to grow 12 percent during this same time period, including industrial organizational psychology jobs.
+Overall employment of psychologists projected to grow 12% during this same period, including industrial/organizational psychology jobs.
 Demand for clinical and counseling psychologists will increase as people and organizations continue to turn to psychologists for solutions to help manage problems.

-Job options might include:
+Job options include:

-Many Florida Tech students receive significant assistantships from Florida Tech and can study and work at various organizations locally including Harris, Intersil, DEOMI (the Defense Equal Opportunity Management Institute which is located at Patrick AFB) and Disney World.
+Many Florida Tech students receive significant assistantships from Florida Tech and can study and work at various local organizations including Harris, Intersil, DEOMI (the Defense Equal Opportunity Management Institute, which is located at Patrick AFB) and Disney World.